 - Hackathons as a Brand Enhancer

-Times are changing very rapidly and technological disruptions can arise from anywhere be it a start-up, large enterprise, or even a team.
-By organizing a Hackathon, companies provide a platform for the talented individuals to come together and collaborate and build something new or even a disruptive technology.
+Times are changing very rapidly, and technological disruptions can arise from anywhere be it a start-up, large enterprise, or even a team.
+By organizing a Hackathon, companies provide a platform for talented individuals to come together and collaborate and build something new or even a disruptive technology.

 If you are a product start-up or a small organization, hackathons can help you get great ideas and at the same time reinforce the commitment of building a good product.
 For large organizations, hackathons can help you boost the brand image and can garner mindshare.

 The great thing about hackathons is that the crowds are typically engaged, motivated, and interested in learning and sharing ideas — often spending their entire weekends engaged in the pursuit of new knowledge.
 Ideation is the core of innovation, which is why companies like MasterCard Canada bring its APIs to developers at hackathons for honest, constructive and collaborative feedback.
 From a marketing and PR perspective, getting the word out at a good hackathon can be like hitting the jackpot.
 You’re exposing your product to a large, diverse group of potential customers and learning ways to improve it in real time.

 If you want to beat the era of boredom, are concerned about employee turnover and want to improve productivity then organizing internal hackathons to promote employee engagement and reskilling is the way out.

 Think about it, how much effort companies put, in the new joinee to make him/her corporate ready.
 But when these employees are prompted by factors such as work-culture, growth prospects or a lack of cross-departmental communication they call it quits.

 1/6th employees quit their job within 3 months of starting the position.